 - Tips for learning various aspects of Drupal

 The latest version of Drupal has a ton of great features for site builders and administrators, an object-oriented backend, and a Twig-based templating system.
 We're here to make sure you navigate this territory with confidence.
 We have the most accurate and up-to-date Drupal material you can find.
 With new versions of core coming out every 6 months, you can count on us to review and update all of our Drupal tutorials so that you never fall behind.

-The Drupal 8 User Guide will be your ultimate destination to practice building your first Drupal 8 site.
-(This guide also applies to Drupal 9 sites!)
+The Drupal User Guide will be your ultimate destination to practice building your first Drupal site.
 This is an excellent course to learn essential concepts and tasks in Drupal site building.
 You'll learn how to install Drupal, plan your site, design a content structure, build content types, views, place blocks, administering, and maintaining your Drupal site.